We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Apart from dizziness with vertigo, a person with labyrinthitis may experience hearing loss, tinnitus, headaches, ear pain, and vision changes.

 This noncancerous skin growth develops in the middle ear, usually due to repeated infection.
 As it grows behind the eardrum, it can damage the middle ear’s bony structures, leading to hearing loss and dizziness.

 This disease causes a buildup of fluid in the inner ear, which can lead to attacks of vertigo with ringing in the ears and hearing loss.
-It tends to be more common in people between the ages of 40 and 60 years.
+It tends to be more common in people between

 Benign paroxysmal positional vertigo (BPPV)

 As a result, the brain receives inaccurate information about a person’s position, and spinning dizziness occurs.
-People typically experience periods of vertigo that last less than 60 seconds, but nausea and other symptoms may also occur.
+People typically experience periods of vertigo that last less than 60 seconds, but nausea and other symptoms may also arise.

 Vertigo can also occur with:

 - migraine headaches

 - perilymphatic fistula, when inner ear fluid leaks into the middle ear due to a tear in either of the two membranes between the middle ear and inner ear

 - shingles in or around the ear — herpes zoster oticus